libnonius/nonius/authoring-benchmarks.md

 ### Benchmark specification

-Nonius includes an imperative interface to specify benchmarks for execution, but the declarative interface is much simpler.
-As of this writing the imperative interface is still subject to change, so it won't be documented.

-The declarative interface consists of the `NONIUS_BENCHMARK` macro.
+Nonius includes a simple declarative interface to specify benchmarks for execution.
+This declarative interface consists of the `NONIUS_BENCHMARK` macro.
 This macro expands to some machinery that registers the benchmark in a global registry that can be accessed by the standard runner.